-We may not be that wealthy, but we are rich in coconut trees and virgin shorelines that remind you of Hawaii.
+We may not be that wealthy, but we are rich in coconut trees and virgin shorelines that remind you of Hawaii (I think, as googled on the net).
 Our ancestors have discovered, bravely cut through a wild forest, persevered and fought for the land, cultivated it, and preserved it for generations.
-My grandparents never thought of selling it to investors (and nobody thought of it as potential tourist spots back then).
+My grandparents never thought of selling to investors (and nobody thought as potential tourist attractions back then).

 In my childhood days, my cousins and I frequented the sea (since our old ancestral house was built on the beach) and played the whole day.
 It was a way of life that was simple and wonderful.
 If we needed food, we buy fresh fish from passing fishermen or chase one of our goats for caldereta.
 Our caretaker climbed coconut trees to extract sweet buko concoction for guests.
 We tasted of saltwater the whole day.

 What used to be our secret playground and hideaway is now open to the public when my cousins recently built small cottages on the shoreline and named it Whitesand Beach Resort.
-No entrance fee, just order food. :-)
+No entrance fee, just order food or rent out cottages.🙂

 The Ferrando cousins have all grown up and we lived far apart in different lifestyles, barely seeing each other for years.
 But the strong bond remains on this rich white sand treasure.